leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/cloth.rst

 Pin Simulation Boundary
-   Lock the position of the vertices in the simulation falloff area to avoid artifacts and create a softer transition with with unaffected areas.
+   Lock the position of the vertices in the simulation falloff area to avoid artifacts and create a softer transition with unaffected areas.

 .. _bpy.types.Brush.cloth_deform_type: